Amjadyabroudi128/syriancommunity/README.md

 * Bloc ( used for Authentication )
 * only allow one user (admin ) to sign in
 * Hide/Show buttons depending on user
-* selectable text in case someone wants to copy the phone number or the email address of the Community what i am hoping to do is add messaging and Localisations/ translation for Arabic users
+* selectable text in case someone wants to copy the phone number or the email address of the Community
+* Localization
+what i am hoping to do is add messaging and Localisations/ translation for Arabic users